l2fprod/vpc-custom-image/README.md

    ```
    yes yes | ./doit.sh apply
    ```
-1. From there you can `ssh` to the sample virtual server and also check Log Analysis for logs coming from the virtual server.
+1. From there you can `ssh` to the sample virtual server
+   1. Check the content of `/etc/logdna.env`, it should have the Log Analysis host and access key.
+   1. Check your Log Analysis dashboard for logs coming from the virtual server.
 1. To remove all resources, including the custom image:
    ```
    yes yes | ./doit.sh destroy